stax76/awesome-mpv/README.md

 - [manager](https://github.com/po5/mpv_manager) - Script and shader manager.
 - [copyStuff](https://github.com/0xR3V/mpv-copyStuff) - Copy to clipboard the filename, full filename path, relative filename path, current video time, current displayed subtitle text, video duration/metadata.
 - [copyTime](https://github.com/Arieleg/mpv-copyTime) - Copies the current time to the clipboard.
+- [copy to music](https://github.com/yazeed44/mpv-scripts) - Copies the current media file you're playing to a predefined directory, and plays the next entry in the playlist (Unix-like)
+- [copy-paste-URL](https://github.com/zenyd/mpv-scripts) - Paste URLs directly from clipboard into mpv
+- [copy-permalink](https://gist.github.com/olejorgenb/a5194d9bc183dbe0bfb02aac18fe37f9) - Copy `mpv --time=<current-position> <path-playing>` to clipboard.
+Useful for sharing when playing URLs.
+- [copy-time-in-seconds](https://github.com/linguisticmind/mpv-scripts/tree/master/copy-time-in-seconds) - Copies current playback position in seconds with milliseconds to clipboard.
+- [copy-time](https://github.com/linguisticmind/mpv-scripts/tree/master/copy-time) - Copies current timecode in HH:MM:SS.MS format to clipboard.
+- [cp-paste-URL](https://github.com/yassin-l/cp-paste-url.git) - Fork of copy-paste-URL with support for Linux.
+- [SmartCopyPaste-3.0](https://github.com/Eisa01/mpv-scripts#smartcopypaste) - Powerful copy paste features.
+Paste URL or local videos directly to mpv.
+Copy URL or currently playing video in mpv player then paste to access at a later time.
+Add videos to playlist simply by pasting.
+Much more explained in the link above.
+- [SmartCopyPaste-II-3.0](https://github.com/Eisa01/mpv-scripts#smartcopypaste_ii) - Powerful copy paste and clipboard list features using a log file.
+Select, filter, and search from your clipboard list.
+Paste URL or local videos directly to mpv.
+Copy URL or currently playing video in mpv player then paste to access at a later time.
+Paste to access previously copied times of same video.
+Much more explained in the link above.
 - [vr-reversal](https://github.com/dfaker/VR-reversal) - View 3D side-by-side video as a 2D video, allows you to look around and zoom within the video, logs the head motions to a file for later rendering out to a 2D video with ffmpeg.
 - [vo_battery](https://gist.github.com/ekisu/04924e899648e84f2e18) - Choose the VO based on if the laptop is on battery or not.
 - [tv-output](https://github.com/blue-sky-r/mpv/blob/master/scripts/tv.lua) - TV output handling - activate on mpv playback and deactivate on mpv shutdown.